-At UConn, University email accounts and calendars for faculty and staff are hosted on Microsoft 365 and on G Suite for students.
+At UConn, University email accounts and calendars for faculty and staff are hosted on Microsoft 365 and on Google Workspace for students.
 Although official email and calendar services are different for faculty/staff and students, everyone can access the additional applications included with Microsoft 365 and G Suite.

 Outlook (Desktop Client): Faculty and staff should have the Outlook desktop client installed on their workstations.
 If not, you can set it up so that you just need to launch the app to access email.